Hot rolled and cold rolled are the process of steel plate or profile forming. They have a great influence on the structure and performance of steel.

 In general, the mechanical properties of hot rolled plates and cold rolled plates are considered to be indistinguishable in engineering, though cold rolled plate in the cold rolling process has a certain process of hardening.
 But if you don’t rule out strict mechanical performance, you need to treat it differently.

 The yield strength of the cold plate is usually a little higher than the hot plate, and the surface hardness is higher too.
 In specific, it depends on the degree of cold plate annealing.

 But anyway, the annealing strength cold rolled plate is higher than hot rolled plate.

-Since the performance of cold rolled and hot rolled plate is similar, the influence factor of forming performance depends on the difference of surface quality.
+Since the performance of cold rolled and the hot rolled plate is similar, the influence factor of forming performance depends on the difference of surface quality.

-Because the surface quality of cold rolled plate is better, so generally speaking to the steel plate of the same material, the forming effect of the cold rolled plate is better than hot plate.
+Because the surface quality of cold rolled plate is better, so generally speaking to the steel plate of the same material, the forming effect of the cold rolled plate is better than the hot plate.